chrbeckm/tu-do-ex-sheets/README.md

 The styling colors are according to TU Dortmund.

 Not every comment is in english, sorry for that.
-If there are challenges in understanding something, feel free to contact me.
+If there are challenges in understanding something, feel free to open an issue.

 The sheets are with the `xSim`-package, the exam not, the chosen method works better for me.